-- Price of the SUT as tested and defined in Clause 3 - Price of a communication interface capable of supporting the required number of user interface devices defined in Clause 5.2 - Price of additional products (software or hardware) required for customary operation, administration and maintenance of the SUT for a period of 3 years - Price of all products required to create, execute, administer and maintain the executables or necessary to create and populate the test environment.
-Specifically excluded from the priced system calculation are: - End-user communication devices and related cables, connectors, and switches - Equipment and tools used exclusively in the production of the full disclosure report
+- Price of the SUT as in Clause 3; - Price of additional products (software or hardware) present in the system; - Price of additional products (software or hardware) required for customary operation, administration and maintenance of the SUT for a period of 3 years. - Price of all products required to create, execute, administer and maintain the executables or necessary to create and populate the test environment.
+Specifically excluded from the priced system calculation are: - End-user communication devices and related cables, connectors, and switches - Equipment and tools used exclusively in the production of the Full Disclosure Report.